Swiss stocks - Factors to watch on Feb 28

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-Swiss stocks were expected to open higher on Thursday, in line with European markets, helped by reassurances about continued support from central banks.
+ZURICH Feb 28 Swiss stocks were expected to open higher on Friday, in line with European markets, on expectations a further dip in euro zone inflation could prompt the European Central Bank to cut rates slightly.

-The Swiss blue-chip SMI was seen rising 0.3 percent to 7,510, according to premarket indications by bank Julius Baer .
+The Swiss blue-chip SMI was seen rising 0.17 percent to 8,485 points, according to premarket indications from bank Julius Baer.

 For more, click on